openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_key_concepts.rst

 Security Services
 ~~~~~~~~~~~~~~~~~

-``Security services``allow granular client access rules for cloud
+``Security services``allow granular client access rules for
 administrators.
 They can declare rules for authentication or
 authorization to access ``share`` content.
 External services including LDAP,
-Active Directory, Kerberos can be declared as resources.
-Examine and consult
+Active Directory, and Kerberos can be declared as resources.
+Examine and
-these resources when making an access decision for a particular ``share``.
+consult these resources when making an access decision for a
-You can associate ``Shares`` with multiple security services, but only one
+particular ``share``.
+You can associate ``Shares`` with multiple
-service per one type.
+security services, but only one service per one type.

 Share Networks
 ~~~~~~~~~~~~~~

-A ``share network`` is an object that defines a relationship between a tenant's network and subnet, as defined in an OpenStack Networking service or Compute service.
+A ``share network`` is an object that defines a relationship between a tenant network and subnet, as defined in an OpenStack Networking service or Compute service.
 The ``share network`` is also defined in ``shares`` created by the same tenant.
 A tenant may find it desirable to provision ``shares`` such that only instances connected to a particular